smattes/audit-aws-s3/README.md

 ## Description
-This composite monitors s3 against best practices and reports violations and inventory.
+This composite monitors s3 against best practices and reports violations and inventory

 ## Hierarchy